 - External Links: Send them to articles on other blogger’s sites (which I’ve done frequently)

 One practice, which is search engine optimization friendly, and will keep your readers on your site longer, is to include internal links to more of your content.

 See the screenshot below for an example.

 The top link is an external link to another site for a Headline tool.
-The bottom link is an internal link that goes to article on my blog, that will give additional information about Headlines.
+The bottom link is an internal link that goes to an article on my blog that will give additional information about Headlines.

 Linking to Outside Sources

 If you have additional information on someone else’s website you’d like to share and you want to link to them, be sure it’s a site you can trust.

 NOTE: In order to stay in Google’s good graces, make sure the site you send your reader to is a trusted site, not an unreliable or spam site.
 Just be careful who you link to.

 When you do link to an external site or your own, be sure to use what’s called ‘Anchor Text‘.
 Instead of having the link visible, like this example, https://joesgreenwidgets.com/widgets/458he3k, have your link look similar to the following: